-Tips And Tricks And Shortcuts To Solve Cryptarithmetic Questions
+Tips, Tricks and Shortcuts to Solve Cryptarithmetic Questions

-As mentioned in the introduction page Cryptarithmetic is considered to be, both a science as well as an art.
+Cryptarithmetic is considered to be, both a science as well as an art.
 Go through the page to learn Tips, Tricks and Shortcuts to Solve Cryptarithmetic Questions.

 Hence apart from logic, one must use his/her presence of mind and a little bit of common sense to solve the problems.